topaxi/ember-img-lazy/README.md

       // placeholder loading img (i.e. through a background-image).
       // Disable to not wait for the images to load to set the src url.
       // This is mostly useful with progressive encoded images.
+      // If srcset attribute is passed to the component, src and srcset
+      // will be set immediately no matter if you set this config value false.
       // Default: false
       setSrcImmediately: false,